Onion

 Like Our Videos?
 Then, follow us and subscribe to YouTube for the latest recipe video updates.

-to the mixing bowl keep aside.
+to the mixing bowl; keep aside.

-Dry roast coriander, and cumin seeds for a minute on low flame.
-Crush them in the motor
+Dry roast coriander and cumin seeds for a minute on a low flame.
+Crush them in the motor, besides adding black peppercorns.

 Keep aside